mbed-ce/mbed-mcuboot-bootloader/README.md

 ```

 ### Setting Up Application mbed_app.json
 Now we can set up the demo app.
-Its mbed_app.json should look the same as the bootloader, *except* the `target.memory_bank_config` section.
+Its mbed_app.json section for your target should look the same as the bootloader, *except* the `target.memory_bank_config` section.
 We want this application to go into the application region of the primary slot.
 So, we must set the start address to `mcuboot.primary-slot-address` + `mcuboot.header-size` (which defaults to 0x1000).
 Meanwhile, the size should be set to extend to the end of the primary slot (yes there are some TLVs after there, but the image tool will warn if there isn't enough space).

 So we'd add the following block:
 ```js